 It is SO important to prepare the pan properly to ensure your cake will release!

-Thoroughly coat the inside of the pan with butter or shortening, making sure to get in all of the nooks and crannies.
+Thoroughly coat the inside of the pan with butter or shortening.
+Make sure to get in all of the nooks and crannies.

-- Add 1-2 tablespoons of almond or coconut flour to the pan and tilt, turn and tap to coat the entire surface, making sure all of the butter or shortening is covered with flour
+- Add 1-2 tablespoons of almond or coconut flour to the pan and tilt, turn and tap to coat all of the butter or shortening with flour.

-- Then gently tap the pan against the side of your sink to knock out any excess flour.
+- Gently tap the pan against the side of your sink to knock out any excess flour.
 You want just a fine coating over the greased pan.

 TIP: I find using butter is just fine to grease the pan.
 Some folks say that it doesn’t work well, but I’ve always had success with it as a cake release agent.